Croatia

 Certified auditor candidates must meet the following requirements: (i) a university or post-graduate degree (a minimum of 300 ECTS credits); (ii) five years of practical experience, of which three years must be conducting statutory audits under the supervision of a certified auditor; and (iii) fulfillment of a mandatory initial professional development (IPD) program before passing audit examinations.
 All certified auditors are required to become members of CAC and obtain a license from the Ministry of Finance.

 The amended Audit Act of 2017 resulted in a shift of certain regulatory responsibilities from the CAC to the Ministry of Finance (MoF).
-Effective January 1, 2018, the MoF became responsible for the following activities: (i) establishment of IPD requirements for certified auditors; (ii) establishment of continuous professional development (CPD) requirements for certified auditors; (iii) issuance of licenses for certified auditors and audit firms; (iv) maintenance of the register of certified auditors and audit firms; (v) conduct the aptitude test; (vi) establishment and operation of a QA review system for certified auditors and audit firms; (vii) establishment and operation of an investigation and discipline system for certified auditors and audit firms; and (viii) oversight of CAC’s activities.
+Effective January 1, 2018, the MoF became responsible for the following activities: (i) establishment of IPD requirements for certified auditors; (ii) establishment of continuous professional development (CPD) requirements for certified auditors; (iii) issuance of licenses for certified auditors and audit firms; (iv) maintenance of the register of certified auditors and audit firms; (v) conduct the aptitude test for foreign candidates; (vi) establishment and operation of a QA review system for certified auditors and audit firms; (vii) establishment and operation of an investigation and discipline system for certified auditors and audit firms; and (viii) oversight of CAC’s activities.

 Under the MoF’s oversight, CAC has the authority to: (i) conduct mandatory IPD training with respect to the audit examinations as one of the IPD providers; (ii) conduct CPD courses for certified auditors along with other CPD providers; (iii) conduct the audit examinations; and (iv) translate auditing standards and ethical requirements for certified auditors.